Monitor the operational status of your EC2 instances with Site24x7 alerts.

 Today, I am excited to say that we are adding another feature to our growing AWS monitoring capabilities?
 Support for EC2 status checks.
 With this new addition, you can now monitor the status of all your running instances every minute and get alerts based on instance check failures, all within Site24x7 itself.

 Before we get into the crux of it, you need to know a bit about two things?
 EC2 instance creation and status checks.

 What is an EC2 instance?

-AWS uses a highly customized version of the XEN hypervisor to virtualize the underneath bare metal physical host to create virtual computing environments called instances.
-These instances are nothing but virtual servers which provide highly scalable, flexible compute workloads to run your application.
+AWS uses a highly customized version of the XEN hypervisor to virtualize the underneath bare-metal physical host to create virtual computing environments called instances.
+These instances are nothing but virtual servers that provide highly scalable, flexible compute workloads to run your application.
 Multiple virtual servers, each running a different guest OS, can all run on the same single physical host.

 What are EC2 status checks?

 These are default automated tests that Amazon EC2 performs every minute to identify hardware and software issues that might plague your EC2 environment.
 There are two types of EC2 status checks: system status checks and instance status checks.

 During a system status check, network packets are transmitted to your instance to verify whether it is accepting traffic or not.
 This test will fail if the physical hardware underlying your EC2 instance is experiencing unexpected issues like a loss in power or network connectivity.
 Frequent system status check failures could mean that you are running an older generation instance and it's time for you to upgrade to the latest generation.